damienclr/MLX-Model-Manager/README.md

 ## Attribution

 This is built on top of [mlx-swift-examples](https://github.com/ml-explore/mlx-swift-examples).
 Originally developed by [davidkoski](https://github.com/davidkoski), [awni](https://github.com/awni), and the MLX team, with additional contributions from the community.
-Special thanks to Prince Canuma, who created [Blaizzy](https://github.com/Blaizzy), later ported to Swift by the MLX team.
+Special thanks to [Prince Canuma](https://github.com/Blaizzy), who created [MLX-VLM](https://github.com/Blaizzy/mlx-vlm), later ported to Swift by the MLX team.

 MLX Model Manager unifies how you can interact with both LLMs and VLMs, streamlining development and integration efforts.